-The Evening Parades are conducted on Fridays only beginning May 2 through Aug.
-29, 2014.
-There will NOT be a Friday Evening Parade on July 4.
+The Evening Parades are conducted on Fridays only beginning May 1 through Aug.
+28, 2015.
 The start times are as follows:

 8:45 p.m. - 10:00 p.m.